Promoting Fundamental British Values.

 - Running school sponsorship days such as Christmas Jumper Day, Jeans for Genes Day and Red Nose Day to raise funds for those less fortunate than ourselves.

-Please see an overview of our Assembly coverage during 2019-2020 - Updated half-termly.
+Please see an overview of our Assembly coverage during this academic year - Updated half-termly.